geneleaf/docs.geneleaf/Glossary.rst

     consanguinity
         Genetic relatedness between individuals who are descendants of at least one common ancestor.

-    consent process
-        A process of information exchange between a clinician and an individual or their legal proxy designed to facilitate autonomous, informed decision making.
-The informed consent process for genetic testing should include an explanation of the medical and psychosocial risks, benefits, limitations, and potential implications of genetic analysis, a discussion of privacy, confidentiality, the documentation and handling of genetic test results, as well as options for managing the hereditary disease risk.
-Also called informed consent.

     constitutional DNA
         Constitutional DNA refers to tissue derived from reproductive cells (egg or sperm) that become incorporated into the DNA of every cell in the body of the offspring.
 A germline mutation may be passed from parent to offspring.
 Also called germline DNA.